slsa-framework/slsa-github-generator/.github/actions/compute-sha256/README.md

 ## Compare the dist/index.js with the actual source
 This is to ensure that the source is correct.
-- `diff dist/index.js prdist/index.js`.
+- `git diff --ignore-space-at-eol dist diff`.
 In this case the prdist/index.js is the Pull Request version.
 - The diff should be empty